jedibatman/Backbone.Schema/README.md

 ## Getting Started
 ### Create model and schema
+Backbone.Schema is a decorator.
+Just pass model instance into the constructor of class to start using it.
 ```js
 var model = new Backbone.Model(), schema = new Backbone.Schema(model);
 ```

 ### Define properties
 Use `schema.define(attribute, options)` method to define properties of your model.
+If you want to define a lot of properties in one action use `schema.define(attributes)` option.

 #### Option `type`
 ##### Type `string`